AmplicaLabs/graph-service/README.md

     This will create `//Ferdie` as provider along with DSNPIds 2,3,4,5 and 6 as users.
 The template will also add a public key for each user in itemized storage needed for private graph operations.

-3. Once [Frequency](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/explorer) is up, run the following command to start the graph service.
+3. Run the following command to start the graph service api and worker containers.

    ```bash
    docker-compose --profile instant up -d api worker